nukeproof/oanda_api/README.md

 prices = client.prices(account_id: 1234, instruments: %w[AUD_CAD AUD_CHF])
 prices.stream do |price|
   # Note: The code in this block should handle the price
-  #       as efficently as possible, otherwise the connection could timeout.
+  #       as efficiently as possible, otherwise the connection could timeout.
   #       For example, you could publish the tick on a queue to be handled
   #       by some other thread or process.
   price  # => OandaAPI::Resource::Price